wmhilton-stoplight/platform-docs/docs/2.-governance/e.getting-started-with-api-governance.md

 An important discovery while exploring your API landscape is the current state of API descriptions being used in your organization.
 API descriptions have become an industry-wide practice, and their adoption should be pushed in any organization.
 You should:

 - Evangelize the advantages of creating and updating API descriptions for all existing APIs.
-[Stoplight Studio]<!--To-Do: Add link-->() is a powerful tool to start creating and managing your designs.
+[Stoplight Studio](docs/3.-design/a.overview.md) is a powerful tool to start creating and managing your designs.
 - Converge teams on a single API description format.
 We recommend moving to OpenAPI v3 due to its extensive support and adoption.

 As your API program matures and adoption for API descriptions becomes common, you can choose to make it mandatory to maintain an OpenAPI v3 for every API.
 As with most of your governance effort, you should take an incremental approach with this.

 #### Create Style Guidelines

 It's important to standardize your API design to ensure consistency across your APIs.
-You can start that by [creating style guides]<!--To-Do: Add link-->() in Stoplight that can be used to validate your API designs.
+You can start that by [creating style guides](To-do:link to style-guidelines) in Stoplight that can be used to validate your API designs.

 While the goal is to have one set of enterprise-wide API governance rules, your learnings from previous steps would help you take a prudent step-by-step approach to this.
 Gauging what your teams are already doing, start converging them on a set of rules.
 You can start with a combination of mandatory rules and optional guidelines to help folks make better decisions.